-In 2012-13, the Connecticut State Department of Education (CSDE) will award select grantees funds authorized by Sections 10-76t through 76w (inclusive) of the Connecticut General Statutes (C.G.S.) to establish or continue a Primary Mental Health Program (PMHP) in local or regional boards of education.
+In 2013-14, the Connecticut State Department of Education (CSDE) will award selected grantees funds authorized by Sections 10-76t through 76w (inclusive) of the Connecticut General Statutes (C.G.S.) to establish or continue a Primary Mental Health Program (PMHP) in local or regional boards of education.

-The provisions of the PMHP legislation are intended to further the State Board of Education (SBE) goals, which include: 1) high-quality early education for all students, and 2) high academic achievement of all students in reading, writing, mathematics and science.
+The provisions of the PMHP legislation are intended to further the State Board of Education (SBE) goals, which include: 1) high-quality early education for all students and 2) high academic achievement of all students in reading, writing, mathematics and science.

-Our purpose is to assist Connecticut school districts to better serve children at risk of developing learning and behavioral concerns.
-Through the use of these funds, it is our intention to seek the most qualified districts for these programs.
+The purpose of this opportunity is to assist Connecticut school districts to better serve children at risk of developing learning and behavioral concerns.
+Through the use of these funds, it is the intention of CSDE to seek the most qualified districts for these programs.
 Those districts with a demonstrated record of early intervention mental health services for students at risk will be given priority in funding.
 Additionally, a special effort is made to assist those school districts that have been designated as "Priority School Districts" by Section 10-266p of the C.G.S.